roitberg-group/lammps-ani/README.md

 SINGULARITYENV_CUDA_VISIBLE_DEVICES=$CUDA_VISIBLE_DEVICES singularity exec --cleanenv -H ./:/home --nv lammps-ani_master.sif /bin/bash
 # [TODO] how to run with 2 GPUs
 ```
+The above command allows you to execute a Singularity container (lammps-ani_master.sif) on a system with NVIDIA GPUs.
+Let's break down the command and its components:

+- `SINGULARITYENV_CUDA_VISIBLE_DEVICES=$CUDA_VISIBLE_DEVICES`: This part sets the `CUDA_VISIBLE_DEVICES` environment variable inside the Singularity container to match the value of the `CUDA_VISIBLE_DEVICES` variable outside the container.
+This ensures that the container has access to the same GPUs as the host system.

+- `--cleanenv`: This flag clears the environment inside the container, ensuring that only essential Singularity environment variables are set.
+This helps prevent conflicts between the host system and container environments.

+- `-H ./:/home`: This option allows you to bind a directory from the host system (`./`, which is the current directory) to a directory inside the container (`/home`).
+Any changes made to the `/home` directory inside the container will be reflected in the current directory on the host system.

+- `--nv`: This flag enables GPU support within the Singularity container by automatically binding the necessary NVIDIA libraries and drivers from the host system.

+It's important to note that the LAMMPS-ANI plugin is installed in the `/lammps-ani `directory inside the container.
+However, Singularity containers are read-only by default, which means you cannot write or modify files within the container itself.
+To work around this limitation, you can use bind mounts (as done with the `-H ./:/home` option) to map writable directories from the host system into the container.
+When running simulations, make sure to use directories that are writable on the host system.

 You can then run the water example:
 ```bash